sb2cl/SynBio_Modeling_Webinars/README.md

 For those who prefer Python, we have included Jupyter notebooks that replicate some of the MATLAB examples:

 1. **[ODEs_Exp_Growth_pyLab.ipynb](scripts/ODEs_Exp_Growth_pyLab.ipynb)**: A Python notebook demonstrating the simulation of exponential growth using ordinary differential equations (ODEs).
-2. **Simulation_Gene_Expression_pyLab.ipynb**: This notebook simulates gene expression and its regulation, providing an introduction to Python-based modeling.
+2. **[Simulation_Gene_Expression_pyLab.ipynb](scripts/Simulation_Gene_Expression_pyLab.ipynb)**: This notebook simulates gene expression and its regulation, providing an introduction to Python-based modeling.

 ## Survey

-Included in this repository is the survey used to assess the course's effectiveness.
+This repository includes the survey used to assess the course's effectiveness.
 The survey provides insights into students' understanding, engagement, and satisfaction with the course.
 The feedback gathered from this survey has been instrumental in refining the course content.

 ## How to Use

 1. **Presentations**: Review the PowerPoint slides to understand the theoretical foundations of the course.
 You can use them in your own teaching with appropriate citation.
 2. **MATLAB Scripts**: Open the `.mlx` files in MATLAB and run the simulations to visualize the modeling concepts.
-3. **Python Notebooks**: Open the `.ipynb` files in Jupyter Notebook, Google Colab or any compatible Python environment to run and modify the simulations.
+3. **Python Notebooks**: Open the `.ipynb` files in Jupyter Notebook, Google Colab, or any compatible Python environment to run and modify the simulations.
 4. **Survey**: Use the survey to evaluate your understanding and provide feedback on the course materials.

 ## License